Tim Bee: Political career

 Bee was elected to the Arizona Senate in 2000 to represent Legislative District 30.
 He succeeded his brother Keith Bee, who had represented the same district since 1993.
 Tim Bee was re-elected three times: in 2002, 2004, and 2006.
 Bee termed-out of the legislature in 2008.
 The Senate is term-limited; members may serve a maximum eight years (four two year terms).

 Bee served as Senate Majority Leader for two sessions from 2003 to 2006.
 In 2007 he was elected Senate President, the first from Southern Arizona since 1974.

 Politically, Bee describes himself as a "traditional conservative Republican".
-Senator Bee has received endorsements from the Center for Arizona Policy, Arizona Right to Life, and the National Rifle Association.
+Senator Bee has received endorsements from the Center for Arizona Policy, Arizona Right to Life, and the NRA Political Victory Fund.
 The Arizona Education Association, the Sierra Club, and the League of Conservation Voters gave him less than favorable ratings.

 In 2008, Bee sponsored a measure to constitutionally ban same-sex marriage in Arizona.
 Arizona voters voted against a similar measure in 2006 and the proposed initiative was the source of considerable controversy, resulting in a dramatic last minute clash between legislators at the close of the 2008 session.
 Ultimately, as the President of the Senate, Bee cast the decisive vote in favor of putting the amendment on the Arizona ballot in 2008.
 The amendment passed by a 56-44% margin.

 Despite Bee's conservative leanings, as president of the state senate, he has accommodated other prerogatives.
 In 2008, Bee was criticized by some conservative commentators for being one of four Republican State Senators who voted for a state budget unanimously favored by state Democrats.